Course Format

 English Levels

-The course welcomes students of English levels from A2 Elementary to C1 Advanced.
+Citizens welcomes students with English levels between A2 Elementary to C1 Advanced.
 The Citizens course at Uppingham is from A2 Elementary to C2 Proficient.

 Lessons